When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 and trust.

-Is and so, so let me, let me,
+So, so let me, let me, let me

 I cannot make this up.